carlosym/docker_meteor_base_app/README.md

 * ( -e MONGO_URL=mongodb://10.80.130.86:27017/meteor ) --> environment variable with mongodb url (!!!
 Check the ip of your host machine)
 * ( -p ) exposing the container with the port 8080
 * ( --name meteor-base-app ) name of the container

+## Docker : Running container in host machine (Third approach) (Docker Compose)

+The first and second were ok, we were able to launch mongo as a server installed in our host machine or as a server in a docker container, then we were able to launch our todo web app.
+This is something really nice but It can be improved an automatized using Docker Compose.

+You can check the docker compose file [here](), remember that you should change the ip, volumes and ports if is need it.

+if you don't want to build the images of the web app you can comment the line 4 `build: .` with #.

+`chmod 777 docker_compose_run.sh`

+`./docker_compose_run.sh`

+or

+`docker-compose up`